 - Measure the flour correctly.
 Weighing with a digital scale is always best for accurate results.

 Leftover vegan banana pancakes can be refrigerated for a day or two then reheated in a pan over medium heat, in the microwave, or in a toaster.

 To freeze banana pancakes, allow them to cool completely on a cooling rack then stack them up with parchment paper between them so they don’t stick together.
 I sometimes don’t use the parchment paper and they stick together a little but are easily released.
 Place in a freezer bag or freezer-safe container and freeze for up to 3 months.
 Reheat in a toaster from frozen.
 You might need to put them in for a couple of rounds to make sure they are heated through properly.
 You can also microwave them on low until they are warmed through.

 Vitamin C: 2.5mg

-Recipes for those with IBS
+Recipes for those with IBS0

 Thanks Kath I've had a quick look at this it looks really useful.